The distinguished surname Tweats is thought to have emerged in the border region between North England

 Early Notables of the Tweats family (pre 1700)

-Notable amongst bearers of this family name during their early history was Robert Thwaits, an English medieval academic administrator, Vice-Chancellor of Oxford University (1441-1453) and Chancellor of Oxford University (1445-1446); Sir Thomas Thwaites (c.1435-1503), Chancellor of the Exchequer from 1471 to 1483, Chancellor of the Duchy of Lancaster from 1478 to...
-Another 77 words (6 lines of text) are included under the topic Early Tweats Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst bearers of this family name during their early history was Robert Thwaits, an English medieval academic administrator, Vice-Chancellor of Oxford University (1441-1453) and Chancellor of Oxford University (1445-1446); Sir Thomas Thwaites (c.1435-1503), Chancellor of the Exchequer from 1471 to 1483, Chancellor of the Duchy of Lancaster from 1478 to 1483, and Treasurer of Calais from 1483 to 1490, was knighted in 1483...
+Another 64 words (5 lines of text) are included under the topic Early Tweats Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Tweats family to the New World and Oceana